DAVID GREENE, HOST:

 Executive director Jim Pasco spent weeks delivering that message to Senate Democrats.

 CHANG: What the largest police union in the country can do to a lawmaker - especially one in a conservative state - was not lost on Senate Democrats.
-Dick Durbin of Illinois, the party's number two, tried unsuccessfully to scrape up enough votes for Adegbile.
+Dick Durbin of Illinois, the party's No. 2, tried unsuccessfully to scrape up enough votes for Adegbile.

 Was it your sense, among your colleagues, that the threat of any backlash or retaliation from law enforcement unions was a factor?